Gold Ship: 2014: five-year-old season

 Gold Ship began his fourth season by repeating his 2013 success in the Hanshin Daishoten: he started the 7/10 favourite and won by three and a half lengths from Admire Rakti.
 On 4 May, Gold Ship started 3.3/1 second favourite for the Tennō Shō but was never near enough to challenge and finished seventh of the eighteen runners behind Fenomeno.
 On 29 June at Hanshin, he attempted to become the first horse to record back-to-back victories in the Takarazuka Kinen.
 Ridden by Norihiro Yokoyama, he started the 17/10 favourite in a field of twelve which included Gentildonna, Meisho Mambo, Tosen Jordan, Verxina, Denim And Ruby, and Win Variation.
 Gold Ship started poorly but recovered well and raced behind the leaders on the outside before taking the lead in the straight.
 He drew away in the closing stages to win by three lengths from the 55/1 outsider Curren Mirotic.
 After the race, Yokoyama said, "He's a clever horse and whether he performs well or not depends on his mood.
 So I'm relieved that he lived up to the expectations of many fans".

 Gold Ship was then aimed at the Prix de l'Arc de Triomphe in France and began his preparation for the race with a run in the Grade 2 Sapporo Kinen over ten furlongs at Sapporo Racecourse on 24 August.
-He finished second, beaten three-quarters of a length by Oka Sho winner Harp Star.
+He finished second, beaten three-quarters of a length by Oka Shō winner Harp Star.
 Sugai said that it was "no disgrace to fail" when attempting to concede eleven pounds to the three-year-old filly.
 In the Arc de Triomphe on 5 October, Gold Ship started at odds of 12.9/1 in a three-horse Japanese challenge which also included Harp Star and Just A Way.
 After becoming agitated in the pre-race parade, he started poorly and raced at the back of the twenty-runner field for most of the way.
 He made some progress in the straight but never looked likely to make a serious challenge and finished fourteenth of the twenty runners, seven lengths behind the winner, Treve.
 Shortly after his return from Europe, Gold Ship topped the poll to decide the runners for the Arima Kinen.
 At Nakayama on 28 December he started the favourite for the Arima Kinen ahead of Epiphaneia, Just A Way and Gentildonna.
 He made steady progress on the outside in the straight but was unable to reach the leaders and finished third, beaten three quarters of a length and a nose by Gentildonna and To The World.